redhat-developer/odo/docs/website/docs/development/devfile.md

 - `autobuild-true` because it has `autoBuild` set to `true`.
 - `autobuild-not-set-and-not-referenced` because it doesn't set `autoBuild` and is not referenced by any `apply` commands.

-Because it is referenced in the `image-autobuild-false-and-referenced` `apply` command, `autobuild-false-and-referenced` will be applied when this command is invoked, that is, in this example, when the `run` or `deploy` commands are invoked.
+Because the `image` component `autobuild-false-and-referenced` is referenced by the `apply` command `image-autobuild-false-and-referenced`, it will be applied when this command is invoked, that is, in this example, when the `run` or `deploy` commands are invoked.